 The Genentech organization presents its story in this parallax design that scrolls sideways; while very interesting, it leans on the edge of unusuable.

-Another very engaging parallax site with very advanced and unique animation effects, this one borders on unusable with a scrolling story that goes on too long.
+Another very engaging parallax site with very advanced and unique animation effects, this one borders on unusable with a scrolling story that goes on too long (UPDATE: this site is no longer online).

 This website is a good example of where the videos plus parallax scrolling would normally be too much, but for this Mime group and its audience, the effects work perfectly.